ClareMSYanGit/Interop-TestSuites/ExchangeWebServices/Docs/ExchangeEWSTestSuiteSpecification.md

 Exchange EWS Protocol Test Suites are implemented as synthetic clients running against server-side implementation of a given Exchange protocol.
-The test suites verify the server-side and testable requirements.
+Test suites verify the server-side and testable requirements.

 Architecture